yiyiay/sevenapps/PROBLEMS.md

 - Evaluating anything is quite hard.
 - Evaluating LLMs is quite hard too.
-- In text books there are two main approaches:
+- Two common ways to evaluate anything:
--- Automated Evaluation
+    - Automated Evaluation
---- Calculated scores of evaluation point
+        - Calculated scores of evaluation point
---- BERT, ROUGE, BLUE are some of them.
+        - BERT, ROUGE, BLUE are some of them.

--- Human Evaluation
+    - Human Evaluation
---- Response evaluations
+        - Response evaluations
---- Consistency evaluations
+        - Consistency evaluations

---- Correctness evaluations
+    - Correctness evaluations
     - Benchmark datasets specific to the use case to compare LLMs.
     - Token usage metrics might be used to compare LLMs.